jWarrenDev/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     return safeEggs(n-1)

 I'm not sure.
 But this looks like a recursive so I would say O(2n) again.
+The fastest way would be a log (n) approach using a binary search.